Ph.D. Recipients Since 2000

 Thomas Rushford: "Burnings and Blessings: The Cultural Reality of the Supernatural across Early Modern European Spaces."
 Currently at Northern Virginia Community College.

 Christoph Strobel: "Contested Grounds: Ideologies of Accommodation and Separation and the Colonial Transformation of Ohio and the Eastern Cape, 1760s-1860s."
-Currently Assistant Professor of History, University of Massachusetts Lowell.
+Currently Professor of History, University of Massachusetts Lowell.

 Thomas Conroy: "Before 'Bulfinch's Boston': Building, Builders, and the Politics of Style, 1750-1800."
 Faculty in Urban Studies at Worcester State University.